 Drexel Film & Television majors have access to a wide array of camera equipment that is constantly being updated.
-Film & Television students begin learning the art of cinematography with the 1080p Canon T3i DSLR during their first term at Drexel and gain access to numerous other cameras, such as the Red One, as they progress through their journey at Drexel.
-All cameras come stocked with equipment needed to shoot, such as batteries and recording media, so can students simply sign out the gear and shoot their projects.
+Film & Television students begin learning the art of cinematography with the Canon 5D Mark IV DSLR during their first term and gain access to numerous other cameras as they progress through their journey at Drexel.
+All cameras come stocked with equipment needed to shoot, such as batteries, lenses, and recording media, so students can easily sign out the gear and shoot their projects.

-Drexel also houses industry standard equipment, such as the Steadicam Scout, PeWee Dolly and a 16 foot robotic jib, so that students can tell their cinematic stories without inhibition.
+Drexel also houses industry standard support gear such as the Steadicam Zephyr, Chapman Super PeeWee II dolly, and EZJib 16-foot robotic jib, letting students' cinematic stories soar without inhibition.

 Grip & Electric

-Drexel Film & Television majors have access to a wide array of grip and electric tools that grant them the ability to use light and shadow to express their vision.
-Students begin flying lights during their first term at Drexel and hone in their craft with an intermediate lighting class during the sophomore year.
+Drexel Film & Television majors have access to a wide array of grip and electric tools that give them the ability to use light and shadow to express their vision.
+Students begin rigging lights during their first term at Drexel and hone their craft with an intermediate lighting class during their sophomore year.

-Drexel Film & Television stocks numerous audio accessories, such as zeppelins, boompoles, cables, and mixers, so that students can become familiar industry-standard gear that they will use for the rest of their careers.
+Drexel Film & Television stocks numerous audio accessories, such as IFB, boompoles, cables, and mixers, so that students can become familiar industry-standard gear that they will use for the rest of their careers.

-Drexel Film & Television majors have access to bleeding edge post-production equipment so they can quickly and efficiently get their story exported and shown to the world.
-Students learn how to tell stories using Avid Media Composer and Adobe Premiere Pro during their Freshman year at Drexel.
+Drexel Film & Television majors have access to bleeding edge post-production equipment so they can share their stories with the world.
+Students learn how to edit using Avid Media Composer and Adobe Premiere Pro starting their first year at Drexel.

 First year students also learn the art of sound design and how to mix audio using Audition and Pro Tools.